owaits/ScreenMonkey.Help/start/UsingForAChurchService.md

 # Using Screen Monkey for a Church Service

-In this example, we will use Screen Monkey to run the visual content in a church service.
+In this example we will use Screen Monkey to run the visual content in a church service.
 A church service will often contain the following elements.

 1. Pre-service music played from an MP3 media file
 2. The congregation sings and lyrics are projected